piterPR/ZieglerK8S/readme.md

-## To run k8s distro on local machine
-Firstly we need to configure minikube on local machine, follow this link to setup minikube to local development. https://minikube.sigs.k8s.io/docs/start/

 ## Short overview
-All work can be found in an accessible repository on the master branch under the folder minikubeK8S.
 The application was run on a popular instance for use on the local machine minikube.
-All the documentation can be found in the README.md file.
+(Link with installation steps below) All the documentation can be found in the README.md file.
 I tried to change the application.properties file in order to set global variables for the database connection, however when building a new image it turned out that version gradle:4.7.0-jdk8-alpine is not available, which contributed to leaving the containerization in the current version.

+## To run k8s distro on local machine
+Firstly we need to configure minikube on local machine, follow this link to setup minikube to local development. https://minikube.sigs.k8s.io/docs/start/

 ## Start local cluster with dashboard